Eco-friendly ideas for the home that could save you money

 Invest in solar panels

-Solar panels allow you to power your home using free, renewable energy, meaning you can save a nice amount on your monthly energy bills while reducing your carbon footprint.
+Solar panels allow you to power your home using free, renewable energy, meaning you can save on your energy bills while reducing your carbon footprint.
 Upfront, however, they are a significant investment.
-So, are they worth it?

-The cost of solar panels depends on the type and size of the system you choose, says Checkatrade, but they estimate the average price to be £8,000, with installation costing as much as £1,800.
-It also suggests solar panels could save you between £200 and £500 per year on energy bills.
+The cost of solar panels depends on the type and size of system you choose.
+Checkatrade estimates the average price to be £8,000, including installation, and an array could save you around £735 per year on your energy bills.

 Boost your loft insulation

-According to energy comparison site USwitch, 25% of all heat lost from a home escapes through the roof, so ensuring your loft is well insulated will make a big difference.
+According to USwitch, 25% of all heat lost from a home escapes through the roof, so ensuring your loft is well insulated will make a big difference.
 The cost of loft insulation will vary based on the material you choose and the type of roof you have.

-Checkatrade suggests that loft insulation costs around £37 per metre, with an additional labour cost of £250 a day.
-Loft insulation will "typically take a couple of years to pay for itself through the savings you’ll make on your heating bills," Which? says.
-In fact, it suggests you could save as much as £315 a year.
+Checkatrade suggests that basic loft insulation costs around £725, with an additional labour cost of £250 per day.
+Loft insulation will typically take a couple of years to pay for itself, through the savings you’ll make on your heating bills.

 Switch to insulated windows

 Another great way to boost your home's EPC rating is by replacing your old windows with insulated models.
-Insulated windows are simply those with more than one pane – also known as double- or triple-glazing.
-Insulated windows contain an internal air pocket, which makes them far more efficient.
+Insulated windows have more than one pane – also known as double or triple glazing – with an internal air pocket in-between that makes them more efficient.

 Ways to make your home more environmentally friendly